 Purchases cannot be initiated from the Amazon Fire TV app.
 You must first buy or subscribe to the content you want to watch on another device like your iPhone, iPad or Mac.
 Your purchases and subscriptions will sync to the Apple TV through your Apple ID.

 You can watch in 4K on 4K-compatible Amazon Fire TV devices.
 The exact breakdown of what Fire TV devices can access the Apple TV app is complicated.
-It is available now for Fire TV Stick, Fire TV Stick 4K and Fire TV Basic Edition users in a plethora of countries.
-The TV app will be coming soon to the Fire TV Cube (first- and second-generation), Fire TV (third-generation pendant), Toshiba and Insignia Fire TV edition smart TVs, and the Nebula sound-bar.
+It is available now for Fire TV Stick, Fire TV Stick 4K, and Fire TV Basic Edition users in a plethora of countries.
+As of November 12, the TV app is also available on the Amazon Fire TV Cube.
+Since December 16, the app is also available on Fire TV Edition Smart TVs in the United States.

 The TV app on Amazon Fire TV does not support Dolby Vision or Dolby Atmos, even on Fire Sticks that support those standards.
 Amazon says it is working with Apple on these features, so perhaps that support will be added down the road.